dk95gs/CapstoneBackup/README.md

 Run `npm install`

-Open the project folder and double click the .sln file.
+Open the project folder and double click the .sln file to open it up in Visual Studio

 Open the Package Manager Console by going to: `Tools` -> `NuGet Package Manager` -> `Package Manager Console`